markwkidd/cushaw-handbook/growing/seed-saving.md

 If frost or other issues do force early harvesting, seeds can continue to develop after harvest if left inside the fruit.
 A publication from Maine Organic Farmers and Gardeners offers minimum recommended timelines for squash fruit and seed maturation: [Harvesting Winter Squash for Flavor and Storage](https://www.mofga.org/resources/crops/harvesting-winter-squash-for-flavor-and-storage/).
 If your fruit may not have mature seeds yet, consider waiting to process the seeds for a month or two after harvest.

+{: .note-title }
+> Recommendation: Taste fruits first
+>
+> Taste at least one fruit from any plant that you are saving seeds from.
+Squash flavor can be evaluated either raw, or cooked without butter or seasoning.

 ## Processing seeds

 Going to Seed has published [a standalone guide to saving squash seeds](https://goingtoseed.org/pages/processing-squash-seeds) which offers two overall options depending on your preferences and circumstances.
 Both the 'dry' and 'wet' processes can be used with cushaw seeds.